Office of International Programs

 Criteria for Acceptance and Application Requirements

 For the Osaka Program, students must have (and maintain) a minimum of 3.0 CQPA.
 They should apply to Loyola’s international programs office by December 4 (Wednesday after Thanksgiving break) of their sophomore year, in order to be considered for fall or spring semester spots in their junior year.
-Disciplinary records from Loyola’s Office of Student Life are taken into consideration when reviewing applications.
+Disciplinary records from Loyola’s Office of Residence Life & Housing are taken into consideration when reviewing applications.
 Students should mark down second and third choices in the event that we cannot offer them a spot in the Osaka Program.